kaseyrussell/holoviews-gui-examples/README.md

 The data science field has recently been building some amazing tools for interacting with data.
-Compared to the standard GUI toolkits, these data science GUI toolkits are much more along the lines of what I typically need as a scientist and engineer.
+Compared to the standard GUI toolkits, these data science GUI toolkits are much more along the lines of what I typically need as a scientist and engineer doing hardware automation.

 This repo has a few example GUIs built using [Holoviews](http://holoviews.org) and [Bokeh](https://bokeh.org).
 These aren't drastically different than the examples in the guide to